-Serra Objectives

-To foster and promote vocations to the ministerial priesthood in the Catholic Church as a particular vocation to service, and to support priests in their sacred ministry; To encourage and affirm vocations to consecrated religious life in the Catholic Church: and To assist its members to recognize and respond in their own lives to God's call to holiness in Jesus Christ and through the Holy Spirit.
-Membership of Serra is open to all practising Catholic men and women.
-We invite you to come and see what Serra is all about and help us to do more to foster vocations. www.serracanberra.org Email: membership@serracanberra.org Tel: Leo Langtry 6286 3286 Box 1540 WODEN ACT 2606 the world.

-In the footsteps of Mary and Elijah

-... to contemplate the Word

-... to be love in the heart of
+Serra Objectives To foster and promote vocations to the ministerial priesthood in the Catholic Church as a particular vocation to service, and to support priests in their sacred ministry; To encourage and affirm vocations to consecrated religious life in the Catholic Church; and To assist its members to recognize and respond in their own lives to God's call to holiness in Jesus Christ and through the Holy Membership of Serra is open to all practising Catholic men and women.
+We invite you to come and see what Serra is all about and help us to do more to foster vocations. www.serracanberra.org Email: membership@serracanberra.org Tel: Leo Langtry 6286 3286 Box 1540 WODEN ACT 2606 Granada, Spain, in the early 1540s to help him care for those who were living on the edges of He was well known MONSTER Winter Clearance Sale Kumfs 10-50% MEN'S AND WOMEN'S STYLES FRAWLEYS Comfort Centre 26 Garema Place, Civic Ph 6247 9104 CARMELITE NUNS To pray with Christ on the Mountain for the needs of the world.
+In the footsteps of Mary and Elijah ... to contemplate the Word ... to be love in the heart of the Church.
+Carmelite Monastery.
+28 Mugga Way Red Hill A.C.T.
+2603 (02) 6295 3805

-the Church.

-Carmelite Monastery, 28 Mugga Way Red Hill A.C.T.
-2603 (02) 6295 3805 vocations